-Contact our fisheries liaison officer
+Contact our fisheries manager

 If you think you may have lost fishing gear due to SouthCoast Wind survey activities, please e-mail or call the contact listed above, and download SouthCoast Wind’s Gear Loss Claim Form.
 We collect basic information on your fishing vessel and activity, and the date, location and nature of the gear loss.
 Please submit as much information as you can via e-mail and we will contact you to complete the form and begin the Gear Loss Claim process.

 For the latest news & events please visit the page link below.

 SouthCoast Wind worked with federal agencies, fishermen, and offshore wind developers to establish the Responsible Offshore Science Alliance (ROSA) to advance regional research and monitoring of fisheries and offshore wind interactions in federal waters through collaboration and cooperation.

 We have contracted three Fisheries Representatives – Massachusetts Lobstermen’s Association (MLA), New Bedford Port Authority (NBPA), and Commercial Fisheries Center of Rhode Island (CFCRI) – to collaborate on initiatives that minimize impacts to fisheries in the project area.